Join us for this free & open to the public lecture on spiders.

 Below are the list of programs & events we are working on.
 Be sure to check back frequently to find out more.

 Oct.
-14: DIY Needle Felting Workshop - mushrooms
+14: DIY Workshop - Needle Felting Mushrooms

 Dec.
 6: Club Holiday Gathering & DIY Greens Making (for PMAGC members only)